andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Rewrote check_model_list function, but might not work, haven't fully tested/debugged yet.

-* Working through prepare_diagram step by step and updating, so far done checks, currently on add_locations
+* Working through prepare_diagram step by step and updating, so far done checks, currently on add_locations and starting looking at flow processing part.

 11/4/ Notes from Andreas